w01230/openwrt-extra/README.md

 ## usage:

-	0) move extra to openwrt(or LEDE)/packages
+	0) add src-git extra https://github.com/w01230/openwrt-extra.git to feeds.conf.default
+	1) run ./script/feeds update -a then ./script/feeds install -a

-	1) select luci app and make
+	2) select app and make

 ## bug:
 	do not start koolproxy